Czechoslovak tree for World of Tanks proposal by phdr_vrba

 There were two models of the vehicle - one on the picture and other with a pike nose.
 I would suggest using the one with the pike nose as it looks better and will probably allow for better gun depression.

 The exact 57mm gun is unknown.
-The A25 gun is a (here buffed) existing project indented to be mounted on tanks (TNH 57/900), while the second option is a tank gun developed from R10 AA cannon hypothetised by one of the sources (performance data here completely fictional).
+The A25 gun is a (here buffed) existing project indented to be mounted on tanks (TNH 57/900), while the other options are a tank gun developed from R10 AA cannon hypothetised by one of the sources (performance data here completely fictional).

 Radio is guesswork, rest should be historical.

-Imo each option is viable and since there are two hull designes from Leták, both could be implemented as their own vehicle.
+Imo the R10 options are both rather unique and since there are two hull designes from Leták, both could be implemented as their own vehicle.

 AH-IV-C AH-IV-C